 Boston Climate Action Plan Update: City Seeking Input

 The City of Boston has begun the process of updating its Climate Action Plan.
 NAIOP participated in the first meeting and subsequent planning meetings will be held on the following dates: Meeting #2: Thursday, April 11 from 1:00pm to 4:00pm; Meeting #3: Wednesday, May 15 from 1:00pm to 3:00pm; Meeting #4: Tuesday, June 18 from 3:00pm to 5:00pm (locations to be determined).
 In addition, a Google Doc has been created to collect input on the process and ideas for consideration.
 NAIOP members are encouraged to weigh in.

 NAIOP Government Affairs: Learn More, Get Involved!

 Interested in NAIOP's government affairs agenda?
 Check out the Member-Only Top Issues section of the NAIOP web site for issue briefs, comment letters, and additional resources.
-Would you like to get involved in NAIOP's advocacy efforts?
-We value your input!
-Contact Tamara Small, Senior Vice President of Government Affairs, at (781) 453-6900 ext.
-5. All members are welcome.
+NAIOP's government affairs committee and issue-specific subcommittees are a great way to stay informed on the important issues affecting the industry.
+New members are welcome (and encouraged)!
+To join the Government Affairs Committee, contact Debbie Osheroff, Director of Membership, at (781) 453-6900 ext.
+3.